-Amrita is the head of the inbound logistics team, so address all queries regarding the manufacturer to her and she’ll deal with it.
+Amrita is the head of the inbound logistics team, so address all queries regarding the manufacturer to her and she’ll deal with them.

-This term typically refers to the load of cargo or goods onto a transportation vehicle.
+This term typically refers to the loading of cargo or goods onto a transportation vehicle.
 However, it also sometimes refers to the cargo itself.

 The lading process was long and strenuous, but we did it carefully and now the ship’s set sail with the cargo.

 Logistics Service Provider (LSP)